American University College of Arts and Sciences

+Part of the American University in Washington, D.C.

 The College of Arts and Sciences is the oldest and largest academic unit at American University in terms of student enrollment and faculty lines.
 It was established in 1893.
 It offers more than 50 masters, doctoral, and certificate programs.
 The College of Arts and Sciences faculty includes nationally and internationally noted artists, scholars, and teachers, as well as students from all 50 states and 150 countries.
 It also administers the Katzen Arts Center and the Greenberg Theatre.

 History

 The "College of Liberal Arts," as it was originally known, was first housed at Hurst Hall.
 The official name of the college changed several times in the mid-twentieth century: